wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 ## Use case and story

 As a third party intermediary I am asked to keep a paper copy of many documents found on the website of a particular gouvernmental agency.
 Some documents are organized under one web section, others are spread accros different web sections.
+I also need to refer back to older versions of these documents.

 As a content creator I need to manage and communicate updates of the long documents that I'm responsible to the different stakeholders in an easy manner.
 One of the main concerns I have in producing and managing long documents is the complexity and the extent of the content.